akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 When they returned to the hall, the cook had already set out bread, cheese, and a pot of warm ale.
 Harold lowered himself into his chair and gestured for the others to sit.
 The Reeve and the two villagers took the bench without ceremony – they had earned their place.
 Godfrey hesitated, then sat beside them.

-“A single tallow dip, its flame guttering in the draft.”

 They ate in silence, the way men do after hard labour.
 Harold broke bread with his fingers, dipped it in the ale, and chewed slowly.
 He noted how Godfrey ate by the light from the dancing flame of tallow candle – not with the careful manners of the court, but with the honest hunger of a man who had walked until his boots caked with mud.

 When the platters were cleared, the Reeve touched his forehead and left with Alfsige and Leofwine, their work done, their knowledge passed on.